vijayvulava/geochem/_sources/41AcidsBases.md

 > The first example below is both an Arrhenius and Brønsted acid as is donated.
 The second example is also both an Arrhenius and Brønsted base because it produces a $\ce{OH-}$ and accepts a $\ce{H+}$ (to become $\ce{NH4+}$).
 ```

-The reactions below show the same reaction but it is important to recognize that $\ce{H+}$ does not exist as an isolated species in solution.
+The reactions below show the same reaction, but it is important to recognize that $\ce{H+}$ does not exist as an isolated species in solution.
 Rather, it is hydrated just as other aqueous ions are.
-The proton, being positively charged, is strongly attracted to the partial negative charge ($\delta -$) on the oxygen atom in a water molecule and forms the **hydronium ion,** $\ce{H3O+}$.
+The positively charged proton is strongly attracted to the partial negative charge ($\delta -$) on the oxygen atom in a water molecule and forms the **hydronium ion,** $\ce{H3O+}$.

 $$
 \begin{align*}